What are you looking for?

 Top Tip!
 Travel back to the city centre on the water taxi.
 Hop onboard at the inner harbour and finish the journey at Bute Park next to Cardiff Castle.
 Buy tickets on the boat.

-4) Mermaid Quay, Cardiff Bay
+5. Mermaid Quay, Cardiff Bay

 Looking for a please to relax with a beer or enjoy a nice meal with a view of the water?
 Mermaid Quay is the area on the waterfront that boasts a variety of bars and restaurants.

 Head to the independent bar The Dock, popular for its food and drink offers, live music and outside terrace.
 Feeling hungry?
 The botanical themed restaurant the Botanist, has made a name for itself with its Hanging Kababs – and also boasts live music session and a balcony.
-Other firm favourites include Las Iguanas, Cote, Pizza Express and Cosy Club.
+Other firm favourites include Las Iguanas, Cote, Pizza Express and Bill’s.

 Top Tip!
 Pop into the Fabulous Welshcakes shop to buy a bag of warm Welsh cakes straight off the griddle.
 Choose from a variety of flavours from traditional raisins to choc chip.